 It won’t quite cover the full cost of membership, but it’s the first travel rewards credit card to offer any sort of cost savings for CLEAR.
 Program membership doesn’t come cheap at $179 per year, but there are easy ways to drastically cut that cost.

 All Delta SkyMiles members can enroll in CLEAR for just $119.
 So even if you’re not flying Delta, you can quickly sign up for a SkyMiles account to capitalize on this lower cost.
-But if you’ve got status with Delta or hold one of the co-branded Delta SkyMiles American Express credit cards, that price drops to $109 each year.
+But if you’ve got Delta Medallion Status or hold one of the co-branded Delta SkyMiles American Express credit cards, that price drops to $109 each year.

 United recently partnered up with CLEAR to offer similar pricing to its own members.